 - Use success stories and infographics to relay accomplishments and important metrics quickly.

-- Show concrete metrics and give data to back up your claims.
+- Provide concrete metrics and data to back up your claims.

 - Practice transparency by being honest about where your funds go and by being open to answering questions.